 Coldplunge Guide

-Cold Plunge Cleaning Schedule: Filters, Drains, Sanitizer and the Real Chore List
+Cold Plunge Cleaning Schedule: Filters, Drains and Sanitizer

 Quick answer: Cold water still needs water care.
 The right schedule depends on filtration, sanitizer, ozone or UV, bather load, outdoor debris, and whether the tub is powered or unpowered.